apache/whimsy/DEVELOPMENT.md

 libraries which do things like access LDAP, XML parsing, ASF Subversion repos, composing mail and the like for full functionality.

-While some tools may work on Microsoft Windows, many don't currently.
-Alternatives include a Docker image, a custom Vagrant VM, and a Kitchen/Puppet managed Vagrant VM (as the live instance does).
-The primary advantage of using an image or a VM is isolation.
-The primary disadvantage is that you will need to install your SVN credentials there and arrange to either duplicate or mount needed SVN directories.

 Contents :books:
 -------